myprs/myprs.github.io/_posts/2016-01-06-showing-birthdays-from-owncloud-addressbook-in-thunderbird-calendar.markdown

 excerpt_separator: <!--more-->
 ---

 Yesterday I had to set up [Mozilla Thunderbird][MozillaThunderbird], because I was setting up my new laptop, using [Ubuntu 10.15 (Wili )][UbuntuWili].
 Besides the usual trade of setting up email accounts, I had to integrate my owncloud calendars and address book.
 Nothing really fancy but when reviewing the extensions I did notice that the birthdays from the owncloud address book do not show up in the thunderbird calendar.
-All the solutions provided by thunderbird extensions did not look appealing to me, but google turned up some description of a not so well documented owncloud feature. <!--more-->
+All the solutions provided by thunderbird extensions did not look appealing to me, but google turned up some description of a not so well documented owncloud feature.
+One more good thing about this feature is that it is not limited to thunderbird, but it's universal.<!--more-->

 First for a short reference, I will list up the plugins used: